 Description:

-This UI control provides in-place or Form editing with a certain level of functionality.
-It can also include columns with links configured to render form instances.
-This control can be used only once in the Form design.
+This UI control allows in-place or Form editing with specific functionality.
+It can also feature columns with links set up to display form instances.
+This control can only be used once in the form design.

-Use a SELECT SQL statement to fetch records from a single table, or create a data table and display the records in a grid.
+Use a SELECT SQL statement to retrieve records from a single table or create a data table to display the records in a grid.
 Configure the Form control and route the Form through a workflow that allows a FlowWright administrator to approve row modifications.
-The SELECT statement can be configured to fetch records from multiple tables, and the grid operates in read-only mode.
+The SELECT statement can be set up to fetch records from multiple tables, and the grid operates in read-only mode.

 With In-place and Form editing of data;

-- Ability to define editable controls with complex configuration
+- Ability to specify customizable controls with complex setup

 Features: